alittlebroken/cheatsheets/react/vite /tailwind.md

 ```js
 @import "tailwindcss";
 ```
-- Save and clsoe the file
+- Save and close the file